 Tunda Lepore, (Head of Primary Department)

-Tunda joined Ngong Road Children Association in February 2010 as a volunteer caseworker as a way of giving back to the community.
-A year later she became a full-time caseworker.
+Before joining NRCA, Tunda worked with United Africa for Orphans and Widows Foundation in Uganda as a Development officer.
+In February 2010 she joined NRCA as a volunteer caseworker as a way of giving back to the community, A year later she became a full-time caseworker.
+In January 2013 she was promoted to Head the Primary department.
 She says she has learnt a lot from the kids; they have become part of her life and given her life a different dimension.
 She believes education is the backbone of success for any individual and for the development of any country.

 George Odhiambo, (Caseworker, Primary Department)

 George Muga Odhiambo is a beneficiary of NRCA program since 2007.

 He was lucky to receive the greatest gift of his life through the generous sponsorship since he was orphaned and was struggling with fees.

 Life took another turn and immediately he joined Holy Eden Primary School for primary school education but later transferred to G.S.U primary school where he Sat for his Kenya Certificate of Primary Education and attained grade B.

 He was soon admitted to Parklands Boys high school, one of the best provincial schools in Kenya.
 As young man in high school there was always the challenge of succumbing to peer pressure but he overcame all that to become a school prefect until he successfully graduated in 2013.